Florida State vs. Tennessee Women's Basketball Predictions & Picks - November 9

 Florida State Performance Insights (2022-23)

-- The Seminoles' +408 scoring differential last season (outscoring opponents by 12.4 points per game) was a result of putting up 79.3 points per game (ninth in college basketball) while allowing 66.9 per contest (245th in college basketball).
+- The Seminoles outscored opponents by 12.4 points per game last season (posting 79.3 points per game, ninth in college basketball, and conceding 66.9 per contest, 245th in college basketball) and had a +408 scoring differential.

-- In conference games, Florida State tallied fewer points per contest (76.2) than its season average (79.3).
+- In conference matchups, Florida State scored fewer points per game (76.2) than its season average (79.3).

-- The Seminoles averaged 86.3 points per game when playing at home last season.
-When playing on the road, they averaged 74.8 points per contest.
+- The Seminoles put up 86.3 points per game at home last year, compared to 74.8 points per game on the road, a difference of 11.5 points per contest.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.